Decomposition Polyhedra of Piecewise Linear Functions: Introduction

-\paragraph{Application to Neural Network Constructions.} Finally, in \Cref{sec:NN}, we study the problem of constructing neural networks representing a given CPWL function.
+Finally, in \Cref{sec:NN}, we study the problem of constructing neural networks representing a given CPWL function.
 For convex CPWL functions, we blend two incomparable previous constructions by \citet{hertrich2021towards} and \citet{chen2022improved} to let the user freely choose a trade-off between depth and width of the constructed networks.
 We then apply the results of this paper to extend this to the nonconvex case by first decomposing the input function as a difference of two convex ones.

-\paragraph{Limitations.}
+\subsubsection{Limitations.}

 We emphasize that the focus of our paper is fundamental research by building a theoretical foundation to tackle \Cref{problem} and connecting it with other fields.
 As such, our paper does not imply any direct improvement for a practical task, but it might prove helpful for that in the future.
 In particular, it is beyond the scope of our paper to provide any implementation of a (heuristic or exact) method to decompose a CPWL function into a difference of two convex ones.
 We consider it an exciting avenue for future research to do so, and to apply it to DC programming, discrete optimization, or neural networks.